As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Many institutions, including insurance companies and even the US Government, have found a link between young people using mobile phones and a higher chance of having an accident.
 In fact, using a phone while driving is the leading cause of death among teenagers.

-One of the biggest reasons for this is lack of education, but it can even be as simple as they feel more confident than older people trying to do these two things at once.
+One of the biggest reasons for this is the lack of education, but it can even be as simple as they feel more confident than older people trying to do these two things at once.
 Either way, using a mobile phone can make it much more likely that young people have an accident.

 Whether directly or indirectly, using a mobile phone can make students much more prone to stress.
 This in turn can have an impact on their performance at school, and lead to a number of mental health issues.